Is it fine to take Vitamin B1 supplements forever?

 Do you need to take legal action?

 In some cases, those with this deficiency need to take legal action, especially if medical professionals did not provide proper treatment.
+If a misdiagnosis or a failure to recognize the symptoms of a serious vitamin B1 deficiency led to unnecessary suffering or complications, consulting with a diagnosis error attorney may be the right step to ensure accountability and seek compensation.
 Make sure you know what steps to take and what options you have.